InvertasePlus™ enzyme.

 Why it works:

-Reduces metabolic strain: calmer, healthier, more resilient bees
+Reduces metabolic strain: supporting calmer, more resilient colonies

-Supports hive energy balance: stronger brood and colony growth
+Supports hive energy balance: helping maintain brood rearing and colony strength

 How it’s used: